 Cloth Diapering at Home

-The world of cloth diapering may seem intimidating at first, but it can be just as easy as responsible disposable diapering.
-For detailed information on cloth diaper basics, please see our articles:Cloth Diapers vs. Disposables: How and What to Choose? and Cloth Diaper Laundry Basics & Helpful Hints.
-We also highly recommend the book by Kelly Wells titled Changing Diapers: The Hip Mom's Guide to Modern Cloth Diapering.
+The world of cloth diapering can be intimidating at first, but it can also be as easy as responsible disposable diapering.
+For detailed information on cloth diaper fundamentals, please see Cloth Diapers vs. Disposables: How and What to Choose? and Cloth Diaper Laundry Basics & Helpful Hints.
+We also highly recommend Kelly Wells book titled Changing Diapers: The Hip Mom's Guide to Modern Cloth Diapering.

-Primary First Aid Kit for Early Infancy
+Primary First-Aid Kit for Early Infancy

 When taking an infant's rectal temperature, clean the tip with rubbing alcohol, then apply a water-based lubricant like K-Y Ultra Gel to the thermometer tip.
 Lubricant allows the tip to be inserted gently into baby's rectum; one-half to one inch (1 to 2 centimeters) is sufficient.

-- Humidifier — When baby gets a cold, a humidifier can be very helpful to keep mucous membranes moist and secretions loose for better sleep.
-We tested 9 popular humidifiers side-by-side in our review The Hunt for the Best Humidifier Review to help you find the best for your budget and home.
-In addition, we encourage you to read our article titled How to Choose the Best Humidifier for Your Baby for essential information on proper use and preventive care of humidifiers.
-Editors' Choice is the Sunpentown SU-4010 which is efficient, quiet and easy to use and fill with nice features and a large tank.
-We also like Best Value Safety 1st 360 for its quietness, compact size, and filterless simplicity although it is a good idea to use either filtered tap or distilled water with it.
+- Humidifier — When your baby gets a cold, a humidifier can help by keeping mucous membranes moist and secretions loose potentially improving sleep.
+We tested humidifiers side-by-side in The Hunt for the Best Humidifier Review to help you find the best choice for your family.
+Also, we recommend reading How to Choose the Best Humidifier for Your Baby for information on proper humidifier care.
+The Sunpentown SU-4010 is an efficient, quiet and easy-to-fill option with nice features and a large tank.
+We also like the Safety 1st 360 for its quiet operation, compact size, and filterless simplicity (though it is a good idea to use filtered tap or distilled water).

-- White Noise — Cloud B makes some really fun soothing white noise products.
+- White Noise — Cloud B makes some entertaining soothing white noise products.
 The Cloud B Tranquil Turtle is cute, soft, and baby-friendly with multiple settings for soothing even the toughest customers.
 In addition to a variety of sounds, it projects soothing lights on walls and ceilings to help lull little ones to sleep.